rlop74/dudong-recipes/README.md

 # odin-recipes
-The Odin Project's First Project
+This is the Odin Project's First Project

+I would have demonstrated my current (04/15/23) HTML skills after this project